 What do all addictions have in common?
 What behaviors qualify as addictive?
 When does recreational habit cross that invisible line into addiction which there is no return?
+What are the dangers of cell phone addiction?

 How Tech Addiction Relates to Alcoholism